Paolo Sarpi: Venice in conflict with the Pope

 The following April, hopes of compromise were dispelled by Paul's excommunication of the Venetians and his attempt to lay their dominions under an interdict.
 Sarpi entered energetically into the controversy.
 It was unprecedented for an ecclesiastic of his eminence to argue the subjection of the clergy to the state.
 He began by republishing the anti-papal opinions of the canonist Jean Gerson (1363–1429).
 In an anonymous tract published shortly afterwards (Risposta di un Dottore in Teologia), he laid down principles which struck radically at papal authority in secular matters.
-This book was promptly included in the Index Librorum Prohibitorum, and Cardinal Bellarmine attacked Gerson's work with severity.
+This book was promptly included in the Index Librorum Prohibitorum — a compilation of books banned by the Catholic church — and Cardinal Bellarmine attacked Gerson's work with severity.
 Sarpi then replied in an Apologia.
 The Considerazioni sulle censure and the Trattato dell' interdetto, the latter partly prepared under his direction by other theologians, soon followed.
 Numerous other pamphlets appeared, inspired or controlled by Sarpi, who had received the further appointment of censor of everything written at Venice in defence of the republic.

-Following Sarpi's advice, the Venetian clergy largely disregarded the interdict and discharged their functions as usual, the major exception being the Jesuits, who left and were simultaneously expelled officially.
+Following Sarpi's advice, the Venetian clergy largely disregarded the interdict and discharged their functions as usual, the major exception being the Jesuits, who left on their own accord, but were simultaneously declared expelled by law.
 The Catholic powers France and Spain refused to be drawn into the quarrel and resorted to diplomacy.
 At length (April 1607), the mediation of King Henry IV of France arranged a compromise which salvaged the pope's dignity but conceded the points at issue.
 The two priests were returned to Rome but with Venice reserving the right to try clergy in civil courts.
 The outcome proved not so much the defeat of papal pretensions as the recognition that interdicts and excommunication had lost their force.
 "The Republic," said Sarpi, "has given a shake to papal claims.
 For whoever heard till now of a papal interdict, published with all solemnity, ending in smoke?"